-Best external battery packs for the Galaxy S7 and Galaxy S7 edge
+Best External Battery Packs for Galaxy S7 and Galaxy S7 edge

 This pack even has a strap hole, so you can attach to a belt loop or clip, which is great if you're working outside all day or constantly on the go; just run a cord to your pocket and away you go.

-It's a little bulky, at 6 inches, by almost 3 inches, but you'd expect something so rugged to be a little on the bulky side.
+It's a little bulky, at 6 inches by almost 3 inches, but you'd expect something so rugged to be a little on the bulky side.
+Especially at the price: under $20 for all those features is great.

 What's your favorite?